Corporate Governance Guidelines

 C. Term for Directorship

 - The Board is divided into Class A and Class B Directors.
-The Board is further sub-dividend into three additional classes of Directors designated as Class I, Class II and Class III.
+The Board is further sub-divided into three additional classes of Directors designated as Class I, Class II and Class III.
 The Class A Directors are elected by holders of the outstanding shares of Class A common stock and the Class B Directors are elected by the holders of the outstanding shares Class B common stock.
 At least 25% of the Board, rounded up to the nearest whole number, must be designed as Class A directors.

 - Directors are elected annually to serve three-year terms.